 - Hard discerning left from right

 If you are looking for the perfect entry-level class ear monitors, consider the ERP-10 by Lyx.
-It is an affordable piece for those looking for quality on a tight budget.
+It is an affordable piece, for those looking for quality monitors on a tight budget.

-If you know your ear monitors, then the sensitivity of 94dB and a fairly low impedance of 16 ohms should be good.
+If you know about ear monitors, then the sensitivity of 94dB and a fairly low impedance of 16 ohms should be good for music.
 Also, it comes with a standard frequency response of 20Hz to 20 kHz.

 - Highly affordable